-We aim for our charge to be an all-inclusive charge for a managed service.
-Please click here for further details.
+We aim for our charge to be an all-inclusive charge for a managed payroll service, please see here for further details.

-Please inform us of any changes to your payroll by email to firstname.lastname@example.org or by fax 01908 630 888.
+Please inform us of any changes to your payroll by email to firstname.lastname@example.org.
 Please ensure you quote your payroll number (this can be found on the front page of your reports) when sending in information.

 You may wish to scan tax documents and e-mail them to us.
 Please keep scan resolutions to no more than 300dpi x 300dpi as this is sufficient for legibility and minimizes attachment sizes.

 Your monthly payroll information should to be received no later than 10.00am 4 working days prior to your pay date.
 For example, if your pay day falls on a Friday, please submit the information to us by end of the previous Friday and by the very latest 10:00am on the following Monday.

 Weekly payroll information should be received by us no later than 10:00am 3 working days prior to your pay date.